SamanthaBarfoot/paper-water-quality-analysis/README.md

 No LLMs were used in this analysis and project.

 ## Abstract
-During the summer months, the Toronto beaches are frequent destinations too cool off in the hot weather.
-However, there is yearly issue of water contamination from bacteria such as E. coli that puts the city's residents health at risk.
-Using data obtained by the City of Torontos Open Data Catalogue, this paper examines the E. coli trends at the Sunnyside and Marie Curtis beaches between 2007 and 2023.
-Additionally, it explores the implications and causes of this health and safety issue.
+During the summer months, the Toronto beaches are popular destinations to cool off at the hot weather.
+However, there is yearly issue of water contamination from bacteria such as E. coli, which puts the city's residents at risk.
+Using data obtained by the City of Toronto's Open Data Catalogue, this paper examines the E. coli trends at the Sunnyside and Marie Curtis beaches between 2007 and 2023.
+Additionally, it explores the implications and causes of this health and safety issue, revealing that the number of unsafe swimming days throughout the summer is hugely impacted.

 ## File Structure